COMMITTED TO YOUR SECURITY

 • Open new account(s) as appropriate.

-• Request the financial institution’s agent review all recent transactions and electronic authorizations on the account.
+• Request the financial institution’s agent to review all recent transactions and electronic authorizations on the account.

 • Ensure that no one has requested an address change, title change, PIN change, or ordered new cards, checks, or other account documents be sent to another address.